Kerber enjoying No 1 pressure

 -

-BRISBANE, Australia: Germany´s Angelique Kerber said Sunday she was enjoying the pressure of being the world´s top-ranked tennis player as she prepares to get her 2017 season underway.
+BRISBANE: Germany’s Angelique Kerber said Sunday she was enjoying the pressure of being the world’s top-ranked tennis player as she prepares to get her 2017 season underway.

 Speaking ahead of the Brisbane International, Kerber conceded she would be under more pressure in 2017 as the world number one but was not letting it get to her.